 Edible Flower Ice Cubes

-This past Spring I planted violets in our garden.
-They made our garden pretty and provided me with edible flower garnishes for various desserts I made.
-Now that Fall is here, my violet bushes are withering away, so I decided to freeze as many as possible to make edible flower ice cubes.
-I did this over the summer as well, but in smaller quantities.
+This past spring, I planted violets in our garden.
+They made our garden pretty and provided me with edible flowers that I used to garnish various desserts I made.
+Now that fall is here, my violet bushes are withering away, so I decided to freeze as many as possible to make flower ice cubes.
+I did this over the summer as well but in smaller quantities.

 During my vacation to Japan, I noticed that nearly every place we ate at had these perfect sized squares of ice.
 They were slightly bigger than the ones my freezer make, but not quite as large as the ones used for whiskey.
-I loved how their appearance and was searching everywhere for similar molds when I got home.
-I finally found these ones on Amazon* and have been using them ever since.
+I loved their appearance and was searched everywhere for similar molds when I got home.
+I finally found square-shaped silicone ice cube trays* on Amazon and have been using them ever since.

-The ice cubes come out so lovely and add an elegant touch to any cocktail.
+These edible flower ice cubes are so lovely and add an elegant touch to any cocktail.

 *Some of the links contained in this post are affiliate links.
 Much like referral codes, this means I earn a small commission if you purchase a product I referred (at no extra charge to you).